bglnelissen/slideToolkit/guides/Readme.md

-*For installation instructions regarding your specific platform also see the INSTALL.xxx file in this directory that matches your system (e.g., INSTALL.linux, INSTALL.osx, etc...).*
+*For installation instructions regarding your specific platform also see the INSTALL.xxx file in this directory that matches your system.

 ---